jadecobra/python_tdd_exercises/source/data_structures_dictionaries.rst

       {True: 'boom'}
     )

-  the terminal updates to show an :doc:`AssertionError`
+  the terminal shows an :doc:`AssertionError`
-* I then update the values to make the tests pass
+* I then change the values to make the tests pass

   .. code-block:: python